tenancy/docs/docs/hyn/5.3/connections.md

 ### Forcing The Connection

-When using other packages together with tenancy, sometimes there's a need to force the default connection to use the `tenant` connection especially when it exists.
-This will allow the other packages to use the `tenant` connection.
+If you want to set the default connection to `tenant` (when it exists), you can use the snippet below.
+This is also helpful for 3rd party packages to use the `tenant` connection.

-We can do this by adding the following code to the `boot()` method of your `AppServiceProvider.php` file.
+Add the following code to the `boot()` method of your `AppServiceProvider.php` file.

 ```php
 $env = app(Environment::class);